GrayMurakami/vue-nuxt-coffee-break/README.md

-# Coffee Break Site ☕️
+# Coffee Break Website ☕️

 A modern, responsive, multi-page site about coffee — built with [Nuxt 4](https://nuxt.com/) and Vue 3.
 Inspired by the classic HTML/CSS version, now reimagined with reusable components and best practices.